 You don’t have to be a beekeeper to help the bees!
 In fact, recent research suggests that planting flowers that bees like may be more important to bee livelihood than acquiring a hive.
 On top of that, many of the native, drought tolerant plants are bee friendly; an important consideration here in Santa Barbara.

-They offers classes including Backyard Beekeeping Class - Become a beekeeper with confidence, skill, and a compassionate heart.
-We teach responsible beekeeping for an urban environment, adhering to Best Management Practices for the bees, beekeepers, and general public.
-All are welcome!
-And they have a bee friendly plant guide.
+If you want to become a beekeeper with confidence, skill, and a compassionate heart - they offers classes including Backyard Beekeeping Class - teaching responsible beekeeping for an urban environment, adhering to Best Management Practices for the bees, beekeepers, and general public.
+All are welcome to their events!
+Visit their website for their bee friendly plant guide!